ECE-180D-WS-2023/Knowledge-Base-Wiki/achyutaYadunandanWiki.md

 3. Gate drivers can offer shoot-through protection by preventing both the high-side and low-side

 MOSFETs from being on at the same time.

+Overall, BLDC motors are a good choice in high precision, high power applications.

+This document summarizes their control - specifically the trapezoidal control scheme.

+Other control approaches include FOC (field oriented control) or sinusoidal control.

+They are more difficult to implement from a software / hardware perspective, but offer the benefits of being more efficient.

+This document also summarizes the high level operating principle, involving the inverter FETs as well as the gate drivers.